Adverse Childhood Experiences (ACEs)

 Toxic Stress and ACEs

-We know that toxic stress can cause health effects across a lifetime.
-Especially in the absence of supportive caregivers or healthy role models, toxic stress may also lead to less-than-ideal coping behaviours that may negatively affect our health.
+As we develop, particularly in the absence of supportive caregivers or healthy role models, toxic stress may also lead to less-than-ideal coping behaviours that may negatively affect our health.
+Over time and into adulthood, these coping behaviours can in turn cause health effects that can accumulate across a lifetime.

 We also know that healthy nutrition, regular exercise, restful sleep, practicing mindfulness, building social connections, and getting mental health support can all help decrease toxic stress hormones associated with ACEs and can improve health.